Updated on July 12, 2026

 What does a GLS tracking number look like?

-Most GLS parcel numbers are numeric and commonly run to 11, 12, or 14 digits, though some are shorter or longer.
-Because GLS operates as a group of national companies, formats vary by country: GLS Italy often uses two characters plus up to nine digits, and GLS France often uses an 8 character alphanumeric code or an 11 digit number.
+Most GLS parcel numbers are numeric and commonly run to 11 or 12 digits, and international hub-to-hub shipments often use a 14-digit numeric code.
+Because GLS operates as a group of national companies, formats vary by country: GLS Italy typically issues a numeric code, and GLS France often uses an 8-character alphanumeric code or an 11-digit number.

 How long does GLS delivery take?